driftshieldai-org/Alzheimer_assistance/README.md

-# Alzheimer's Assistance Application
+# GuardianMind: AI Companion for Alzheimer's Assistance

-This project is a web application designed to assist individuals with Alzheimer's and their caregivers.
-It allows users to upload photos of people, places, or objects and leverages Google's Gemini AI to generate rich, detailed descriptions.
-These descriptions can later be used by an AI to recognize these entities in a live context, providing helpful reminders and information.
+GuardianMind is an award-winning web application that acts as a live AI guardian for individuals with Alzheimer's or Elderly people.
+It uses a real-time, multimodal AI agent powered by the Gemini Live API to provide contextual reminders, identify familiar faces and places, and ensure user safety.
+By combining a persistent memory store with a live video and audio stream, GuardianMind offers peace of mind to both users and their caregivers.

 ## Features

--   **Secure User Authentication**: Ensures that personal photos and data are private.
--   **Photo Uploads**: Users can upload images with a short description, date, and optional geographic location.
+-   **Live Guardian Agent**: A real-time, conversational AI that processes live video and audio to provide proactive assistance, identify objects from the user's past, and detect signs of distress or wandering.
+-   **Personalized Memory Bank**: Caregivers can upload photos of people, places, and objects to build a personalized knowledge base for the AI.
--   **AI-Powered Descriptions**: Each uploaded image is analyzed by the Google Gemini Vision model to create a detailed visual description, focusing on permanent features for better recognition.
+-   **AI-Powered Visual Fingerprints**: Each uploaded photo is analyzed by Gemini to create detailed descriptions, focusing on permanent features for robust, long-term recognition.
--   **Secure Cloud Storage**: Photos are stored in a Google Cloud Storage bucket, and metadata is saved in a Google Cloud Firestore database.
--   **Automated CI/CD**: The entire application infrastructure and deployment is automated using Terraform and GitHub Actions.
+-   **Proactive Safety Alerts**: The system uses GPS data to give the AI situational awareness, allowing it to intelligently detect if a user is lost and automatically alert caregivers via email.
+-   **Secure & Scalable Cloud Architecture**: All data is stored securely in Google Cloud, with a fully automated CI/CD pipeline for robust, production-grade deployment.

 ## Tech Stack

 -   **Frontend (`app-ui`)**: A web-based user interface (e.g., React, Vue, or Angular).
 -   **Backend (`app-backend`)**: A Python-based API built with FastAPI.
+-   **Live Agent**: Real-time audio/video processing and interaction via WebSockets.
 -   **Database**: Google Cloud Firestore for storing photo metadata and user information.
 -   **File Storage**: Google Cloud Storage for securely storing uploaded images.
--   **AI/ML**: Google Gemini API for generating visual descriptions.
+-   **AI/ML**: Google Gemini Live Connect API for the real-time agent and Gemini Vision API for memory creation.
 -   **Infrastructure as Code**: Terraform for provisioning and managing all Google Cloud resources.
 -   **CI/CD**: GitHub Actions for continuous integration and deployment.